-SSG (the consultants responsible for assembling and advising on this plan) have accepted the climate change projections and hazards assessed in the Fifth Oregon Climate Assessment, published by the Oregon Climate Change Research Institute at Oregon State University, and support the recommendations made in the NHMP.
+SSG (the consultants responsible for assembling and advising on this plan) have accepted the climate change projections and hazards assessed in the Fifth Oregon Climate Assessment, published by the Oregon Climate Change Research Institute at Oregon State University, and support the recommendations made in the Clackamas County NHMP (Figure 18, above).

 We have not conducted further quantitative analysis of the climate change projections and hazards.
 We have investigated the relationship between the hazards and vulnerabilities such as demographic factors (e.g. poverty) and asset management and any asset deficits.

-We will focus further analysis on engagement and best practices to identify risks, vulnerabilities, exposure, impacts, and stressors.
+We focused on engagement and best practices to identify risks, vulnerabilities, exposure, impacts, and stressors.